yurirodnov/browser-games/README.md

 ## ✨ Key Features

-- **Original assets:** Starting from Zombie Night game i paint my own in GIMP, Paint etc.
+- **Original graphic assets:** Starting from Zombie Night game i paint my own in GIMP, Paint etc.
 - **Hand-written code:** No AI generated code in games.
 Only this README :robot:
 - **State Management:** LocalStorage integration for high scores and persistent game state.
 - **Minimum tools:** No frameworks, no extra libraries.
 Only HTML5, CSS, TypeScript and Vite.